 Influenced at least partially by the pandemic, the vast majority of parents today stand in support of school choice, or the ability to send their children to schools outside of their own district.
 That said, the choice didn’t come easily for many nor was it always accurately understood in the first place.
 Many demonstrated a lack of familiarity, as well as concerns about the ability of school choice to really solve educational problems.

 Having a little help to better understand these problems is always crucial.
 Having a little help to understand these problems better is always crucial.
 Hopefully, this study provided that context.
-One of the best (and free) ways to continue valuable education in your own home or in your spare time is by playing scrabble or uncovering grammar rules with relevant examples.
-It is a fun way for everyone to spend time, while also using their mind.
+One of the best (and free) ways to continue valuable education in your own home or spare time is by playing scrabble or uncovering grammar rules with relevant examples.
+It is a fun way for everyone to spend time while also using their mind.
 If you ever need help with that particular type of education, head to Word Finder.
 We can help you whenever you’re stuck in your game or figuring out parts of speech, transition words, and active vs. passive voice.

 This study uses data from a survey of 776 people located in the U.S. who either support or oppose school choice.
 Survey respondents were gathered through the Amazon Mechanical Turk survey platform where they were presented with a series of questions, including attention-check and disqualification questions.
 47.3% of respondents identified as male, while 52.7% identified as female.
 The average age of respondents was 39 years old with a standard deviation of nine years.
 87.2% of respondents supported school choice, while 12,8% opposed it.
 Any participant incorrectly answering any attention check-question had their answers disqualified.